orbitrs/.github/README.md

   </a>
 </p>

-Orbit is a Rust-first, cross-platform UI framework for building Web, Native, and Embedded applications using a unified component format.
+Orbit is a next-generation Rust-first, cross-platform UI framework for building Web, Native, and Embedded applications using a unified component format.

 ## Features